seltmann/2017-04-21-ucsb/_episodes/plyr-lesson.md

 > Which species of carnivore has the largest body length to body mass ratio?
 (Hint: that's `adult_head_body_len_mm / adult_body_mass_g')`
 >

+*Hint*

 **Sources and Umi's additional tips/tricks:**

-* The best cheat sheet for data wrangling in R: [Data Wrangling in dplyr and tidyr](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf)
+* There are some great cheatsheets you should check out [here](https://www.rstudio.com/resources/cheatsheets/).
+The material from this lesson plan is a small part of `Data Transformation Cheat Sheet`

 * A great set of slides that expounds on this: [Date Wrangling in R](http://ucsb-bren.github.io/env-info/wk03_dplyr/wrangling-webinar.pdf)
 * This is where I learned dplyr: [Sean Anderson](http://seananderson.ca/2014/09/13/dplyr-intro.html).
 He actually helped me over twitter in suggesting dPlyr - so a shout-out to him for being awesome and accessible!
 * This is another dplyr tutorial that may help in addition to that first one: [Kevin Markham](http://rpubs.com/justmarkham/dplyr-tutorial)
 * Sometimes `dPlyr` might not do exactly what you want.
-In reality, `dPlyr` is a streamlined version of a more powerful (but slower) library called `plyr`.
+In reality, `dPlyr` is a streamlined version of an older, slightly more powerful (but slower) library called `plyr`.
 [Sean Anderson's plyr tutorial](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=plyr).
 While `dplyr` always takes in a dataframe and outputs a dataframe (summarize and mutate), `plyr` can take in a dataframe, list, or array and output a dataframe, list, or array.
 There are also individual R functions that go from array to array (`apply`) or data frame to data frame (`aggregate`) but plyr brings them all under one roof for easier syntax.